 This cruise, of around 7 hours departs at 10am from the Mallaig yacht pontoon and offers passengers a chance to properly experience the romantic landscapes of the North West Highlands.
 The trip takes you on a tour up the north shore from Mallaig, around the coastline of the Knoydart peninsula and along the waters of the Loch Nevis narrows.
 Quite apart from these crags and clouded peaks, passengers should look out for of the area’s sea life, among which are to be found an array of seabirds, otters, grey seals basking on rocks, dolphins and porpoises slipping in and out of the water.
 There are even minke whales from time to time.
 Visitors may also be fortunate to catch sight of Sea Eagles that nest nearby.

-On returning passengers can relax with a dram of Gaelic whisky & gin and take one last chance look back at the landscape of Britain’s last unspoiled wilderness and may find themselves fortunate enough to be hand feeding our local harbour seals back at the pontoon.
+On returning passengers can relax with a dram of Gaelic whisky or gin and take one last chance look back at the landscape of Britain’s last unspoiled wilderness and may find themselves fortunate enough to be hand feeding our local harbour seals back at the pontoon.

-Spaces available April – August.
-Trip price £135.00 Per Person.
+Spaces available April – October.
+Trip price £135.00 per Adult. £85.00 Per child.